uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 We can now use the “Export” dropdown menu to save our plot into our “plots” directory in a variety of formats.

-### Close RStudio
+### Closing RStudio

 You can close RStudio after making sure that you saved your script.

-When you create a **project** in RStudio, it create an .Rproj file that gathers information about your project, and it allows you to save your **workspace** inside an .Rdata file.
-The .Rdata file is by default used to reload your workspace when you open your Rproject again (i.e. the objects in your **environment**).
-Rprojects also bring back whatever source file (e.g. script) you had open, and your command history.
+When you create a **project** in RStudio, you create an .Rproj file that gathers information about the state of your project.
+When you close RStudio, you have the option to save your **workspace** (i.e. the objects in your **environment**) as an .Rdata file.
+The .Rdata file is used to reload your workspace when you open your project again.
+Projects also bring back whatever source file (e.g. script) you had open, and your command history.
 You will find your command history in the “History” tab (upper right panel): all the commands that we used should be in there.

 If you have a script that contains all your work, it is a good idea *not* to save your workspace: it makes it less likely to run into errors